mast-group/mineSStuBs/README.md

 The files sstubs.json and sstubsLarge.json contain the following fields:

 "bugType"		:	The bug type (16 possible values).\
-"commitSHA1"		:	The hash of the commit fixing the bug.  \
+"fixCommitSHA1"		:	The hash of the commit fixing the bug.  \
 "fixCommitParentSHA1"	:	The hash of the last commit containing the bug.\
-"commitFile"		:	Path of the fixed file.\
+"bugFilePath"		:	Path of the fixed file.\
-"patch"  		:	The diff of the buggy and fixed file containing all the changes applied by the fix commit.\
+"fixPatch"  		:	The diff of the buggy and fixed file containing all the changes applied by the fix commit.\
 "projectName"		:	The concatenated repo owner and repo name separated by a '.'.\
 "bugLineNum"		:	The line in which the bug exists in the buggy version of the file.\
 "bugNodeStartChar"	:	The character index (i.e., the number of characters in the java file that must be read before encountering the first one of the AST node) at which the affected ASTNode starts in the buggy version of the file. \